Simi445/Event-Listing/README.md

 ---

 ### 🔄 The Workflow of the Site
-A step-by-step guide on how users interact with the platform:
+A short tour on how users might interact with the platform:

 ![Workflow](./showcase/workflow.gif)